UPS: Efficiently Building Foundation Models for PDE Solving via Cross-Modal Adaptation: Introduction

+\item We employ a \textbf{unified network architecture} to predict $\bu_{t+1}(\bx)$ based on $\bu_t(\bx)$.
+To leverage pretrained LLMs, we design a three-way architecture that consists of (i) a FNO~\citep{li2020fourier} based embedding network to convert PDE data into resolution-invariant, sequential features; (ii) an LLM body to process the PDE features and the text embeddings of the PDE metadata; and (iii) a prediction network to generate the final output.
+Inspired by previous cross-modality adaptation work \citep{shen2023cross}, we employ a two-stage align-then-refine process for model training.
+However, we improve the align stage by using {a joint loss} that adds feature extraction on top of alignment to pretrain the embedding network.
+We improve the refine stage by fine-tuning on a collection of PDE tasks rather than a single task.
+Our enhanced workflow outperforms naive transfer and previous cross-modal approaches, reducing both the data and compute needed for training. \end{enumerate}

-By design, \ourmodel can handle a diverse range of PDE families, data dimensions, channels, and resolutions.
-It also reduces the manual effort required to develop new architectures.
-More crucially, by leveraging the knowledge and capacities of pretrained LLMs, \ourmodel obtains strong performance with less training data and compute---it achieves state-of-the-art performance across a spectrum of 8 datasets from PDEBench \cite{takamoto2022pdebench}, using fewer than 5K training trajectories for every PDE family (Figure~\ref{fig:performance}).
-This is about $20\times$ more sample-efficient than existing unified models.
-We also confirm that \ourmodel demonstrates key properties of neural operators, such as grid- and resolution-invariance.
+By design, \ourmodel can handle diverse PDE families, data dimensions, channels, and resolutions.
+More crucially, by warm-starting with pretrained LLM weights and applying explicit alignment, \ourmodel strikes a balance between effectiveness and efficiency---it achieves state-of-the-art performance across 9 datasets from PDEBench \citep{takamoto2022pdebench} (7 in-distribution, 2 out-of-distribution), using about 20,000 training trajectories, a single A6000, 60,000 train steps, and under 100 GPU hours.
+This means that we achieve better results than existing unified models using 4 times less data and 26 times less compute.

-Beyond prediction accuracy, we show that \ourmodel is compatible with a variety of LLM backbones, such as RoBERTa \cite{liu2019roberta}, T5~\cite{raffel2020exploring}, and CLIP \cite{radford2021learning}.
-It also demonstrates better performance when scaled to larger backbones within the same LLM family.
-Hence, the model-agnostic design of \ourmodel offers a systematic approach to leveraging the rapid advancements in LLMs for tackling PDE problems.
-We view \ourmodel as a step towards building generalized foundation models for more complex physical systems in a compute-efficient manner.
+Beyond prediction accuracy, we confirm that \ourmodel preserves key properties of neural operators, such as grid- and resolution-invariance.
+We also show that \ourmodel is compatible with a variety of LLM backbones, including RoBERTa \citep{liu2019roberta}, T5~\citep{raffel2020exploring}, and CLIP \citep{radford2021learning}, and demonstrates better performance when scaled to larger backbones.
+We believe that the model-agnostic design of \ourmodel offers a systematic approach to harnessing the advancements in LLMs for PDE solving, and it takes a further step towards building generalized foundation models for more complex physical systems efficiently.
 Code is available at \href{https://github.com/sjunhongshen/UnifiedPDESolvers}{https://github.com/sjunhongshen/UnifiedPDESolvers}.